ManyweleMike/IP4/README.md

  ##  Build e-commerce full stack application using docker-compose

- ## set up
+ ## SET UP
 1: Fork and clone this

 2: Add Dockerfile to /client and /backend

 3: Add docker-compose.yml to home directory ./